 Global Cultures: Getty, Lumen: The Art & Science of Light: a major exhibition demonstrating how the study of light, vision, and the movement of the heavens were explored by Christian, Jewish, and Muslim theologians to understand the sacred during the “Long Middle Ages” (c.
 800–1600); The Huntington Library, Art Museum, and Botanical Gardens, 奪天工 Growing and Knowing in the Gardens of China: an exhibition focusing on the gardens of China’s early modern literati, where scholars hybridized plants, domesticated wild flora, cultivated herbal medicines, and gained an understanding of themselves and their place in the universe; Mingei International Museum, Blue Gold: The Art and Science of Indigo: a look at the history and possible future of a plant with roots going back 6,000 years in Peru and 4,500 years in Egypt, exploring its universal appeal as a dyestuff and pigment.

-Visions of the Future: Academy Museum of Motion Pictures, Cyberpunk: Envisioning Possible Futures: an experiential exhibition and programming series examining the global impact and lasting influence of Cyberpunk on cinema culture; Autry Museum of the American West, Indigenous Futures, or How to Survive and Thrive After the Apocalypse: an experimental installation of the work of Indigenous artists who have taken up aspects of science fiction, often combined with digital media, performance, and traditional knowledge systems; ONE Archives at the USC Libraries, Sexual Science and the Imagi-nation: a consideration of the overlooked importance of science fiction fandom and the occult to US queer history, presented at the USC Fisher Museum of Art.
+Visions of the Future: Academy Museum of Motion Pictures, Cyberpunk: Envisioning Possible Futures: an experiential exhibition and programming series examining the global impact and lasting influence of Cyberpunk on cinema culture; Autry Museum of the American West, Future Imaginaries: Indigenous Art, Fashion, Technology: an experimental installation of the work of Indigenous artists who have taken up aspects of science fiction, often combined with digital media, performance, and traditional knowledge systems; ONE Archives at the USC Libraries, Sexual Science and the Imagi-nation: a consideration of the overlooked importance of science fiction fandom and the occult to US queer history, presented at the USC Fisher Museum of Art.

 The Skies and the Cosmos: Los Angeles County Museum of Art, Cosmologies: an exploration of the breadth of cosmologies, including astrology and astronomy, across cultures and time through a selection of around 100 sculptures, manuscripts, photographs, astronomical instruments; The Griffith Observatory Foundation will extend this exploration of cosmologies with a 23-minute digital film Pacific Standard Universe; NASA’s Jet Propulsion Laboratory at Brand Library & Art Center, The Stars Are Calling: Objects of Connectedness and Interplanetary Discovery: an exhibition of existing and newly created artworks, presented as “objects from the future,” which ask how our exploration of the cosmos may shape new kinds of relationships between humans and robots.